masonbedard/intro-to-programming-with-swift/README.md

 <br>
 ## Foreword

+Most code blocks are elaborated upon in the first paragraph after the block, so read at least the trailing paragraph if the code block is confusing.

 Each code block is independent of blocks before or after it.

 Single quotes are used within paragraphs to talk about words and operators from code blocks.